 Our indefinite-lived intangible assets are recorded at carrying value, and, if impaired, are adjusted to fair value using Level 3 inputs.
-Refer to the caption "Goodwill and Nonamortizing Intangible Assets" for further information regarding the process of determining the fair value of these assets.
+Refer to Note 1 under the caption "Goodwill and Nonamortizing Intangible Assets" for further information regarding the process of determining the fair value of these assets.